webdataset/webdataset/README.md

 data access.
 This brings substantial performance advantage in many compute environments, and it is essential for very large scale training.

+While WebDataset scales to very large problems, it also works well with smaller datasets and simplifies creation, management, and distribution of training data for deep learning.

 WebDataset implements standard PyTorch `IterableDataset` interface and works with the PyTorch `DataLoader`.
 Access to datasets is as simple as: